 Microsoft OneDrive: Plans and pricing

 Business users looking for advanced features like user management and file auditing have four plans to choose from.
 OneDrive for Business Plan 1 and OneDrive for Business Plan 2 cost $5 and $10 per user a month respectively.
 These plans exclude Microsoft 365 apps from the package.
-Plan 1 gets you 1TB of storage per user, while Plan 2 offers unlimited individual cloud storage with advanced security capabilities.
+Plan 1 gets you 1TB per user, while Plan 2 offers unlimited individual cloud storage with advanced security capabilities.

 For access to Microsoft 365 apps and services like SharePoint, Teams, and Exchange, consider Microsoft 365 Business Basic at $5 per user a month or Microsoft 365 Business Standard at $12.50 per user a month.
 Both plans offer 1TB per user, and the latter gives you additional access to even more apps and services.